Nbeknel/Log_cabin_infill/README.md

 is calculated over the nozzle diameter.\
 Default value: 50%.

+`--slowdown_speed`\
+When set to zero, the script will slow down infill speed to maintain a constant volumetric flow.
+This will result in jittering movements when printing infill.
+With this setting you can reduce the print speed of the fast segments of infill, since those will be on the smaller side, and the target speed most likely won't be reached.
+A value between 0 and 1 will linearly interpolate between the default infill speed and the reduced infill speed, with 0 - default speed and 1 - reduced infill speed.
+Can be expressed as a percentage (50% = 0.5).
+If set to -1, the script will create a dynamic slowdown loosely based on Klipper's ACCEL_TO_DECEL algorithm.\
+Default value: 0.

 #
 Currently supports only single extruder printers, or it will use the nozzle diameter of the first extruder.\